CERTIFICATIONS - CREDENTIALS MEMBERSHIPS

 We are Certified by the Canadian Standards for Translation Services (Canadian General Standards Board approved by the Standards Council of Canada) CAN CGSB 131.10-2017 and by the International Organization for Standardization ISO 17100 Translation Services Standard.

 Both the CAN CGSB 131.10-2017 and the ISO 17100 Certifications are granted after a comprehensive review of the QA processes of the Translation Service Provider (TSP) through an independent audit.
-National Standards for Translation Services – AILIA
+National Standards for Translation Services – CILIA

 The CGSB-131.10 is the National Standard used to certify Translation Services Providers (TSP).